Jacalz/ghdstats/README.md

 ## Inspiration and resoning

 A lot of the inspiration for this came from https://github.com/mmilidoni/github-downloads-count.
-I wanted to creat something faster that could run without having any Python-stuff installed and easily be compiled for multiple platforms.
+I wanted to create something faster that could run without having any Python-stuff installed and easily be compiled for multiple platforms.
+The plan is to have binaries for as many 64-bit platforms as possible.